cu-mkp/research-teaching-companion/content/resources/student-projects/_index.md

 ## _The Art Technological Source_, University of Amsterdam & Making and Knowing (2015–2016)

 _The Art Technological Source_ was an 8-week course offered several times in 2015 and 2016 by Dr. Marjolijn Bol in collaboration with the Making and Knowing Project to students enrolled in the University of Amsterdam's MA programs in either Technical Art History or Conservation and Restoration.
 Students worked on various recipes from BnF Ms. Fr.
-640 on the following four topics: 1) tracing and painting on glass, 2) yellow dyes and their applications, 3) dragon's blood, 4) painters’ varnishes, and 5) sieves.
+640 on the following five topics: 1) tracing and painting on glass, 2) yellow dyes and their applications, 3) dragon's blood, 4) painters’ varnishes, and 5) sieves.
 The student papers below are un-edited and rely on an earlier state of the Project’s transcription and translation of Ms. Fr.
 640. Nevertheless, they contain useful insights.
-For an updated version of the text, see Making and Knowing Project, Pamela H. Smith, Naomi Rosenkranz, Tianna Helena Uchacz, Tillmann Taape, Clément Godbarge, Sophie Pitman, Jenny Boulboullé, Joel Klein, Donna Bilak, Marc Smith, and Terry Catapano, eds., _Secrets of Craft and Nature in Renaissance France.
-A Digital Critical Edition and English Translation of BnF Ms. Fr.
-640_ (New York: Making and Knowing Project, 2020), [https://edition640.makingandknowing.org](https://edition640.makingandknowing.org).
-DOI: [https://doi.org/10.7916/78yt-2v41](https://doi.org/10.7916/78yt-2v41).

 ### Tracing and Painting on Glass
 -   [The Application of Monochrome Backgrounds in Reverse Glass Painting](/documents/student-projects/amsterdam_van-der-wielen_roy_reverse-glass-painting.pdf) by Roy van der Wielen